openshift/ci-docs/content/en/docs/how-tos/adding-a-new-secret-to-ci.md

 The most common case is to use secrets in a [step](/docs/architecture/step-registry/#step) of a job.
 In this case, we **require** the user to mirror secrets to `test-credentials` namespace.
-The pod which runs the step can access the secrets defined in `credentials` stanza of the step definition.
+The pod which runs the step can access the secrets defined in the `credentials` stanza of the step definition.
 See [the documentation](https://docs.ci.openshift.org/docs/architecture/step-registry/#injecting-custom-credentials) for details.

+The propagation of secret contents is scheduled immediately after they are added or modified and should be completed within 30m.

 ## Protecting Secrets from Leaking